-Mpumalanga, which means "Place Where the Sun Rises", is home to more than four million people.
+Mpumalanga, which means "Place Where the Sun Rises", is home to just more than four million people.
 The principle languages are Siswati and isiZulu.

-With a surface area of only 76 495 km2, it is the secondsmallest province after Gauteng, yet has the fourth-largest economy in South Africa
+With a surface area of only 79 490 km, it is the second-smallest province after Gauteng, yet has the fourth-largest economy in South Africa.